AlirioLau/metalkit.github.io/_posts/2019-01-31-intro-to-metal-compute.markdown

 let image = try textureLoader.newTexture(URL: url, options: [:])
 ```

-A third thing you need is a `MTLComputeCommandEncoder` object to which you will attach the pipeline state object and the texture you both created earlier:
+A third thing you need is a `MTLComputeCommandEncoder` object to which you will attach the pipeline state object and the texture both of which you created earlier:

 ```swift
 commandEncoder.setComputePipelineState(pipelineState)